Lacrymology/states/mongodb/doc/metrics.rst

 replication enabled.

-These values will differ from the opcounters values because of how MongoDB serializes operations during replication.
+These values will differ from the opcounters values because of how :doc:`/mongodb/doc/index` serializes operations during replication.
 See Replication for more information on replication.

 These numbers will grow over time in response to database use.
 Analyze these values over time to track database utilization.